Conservation Innovation Grants

 The Conservation Innovation Grant program (CIG) is a voluntary program intended to stimulate the development and adoption of innovative conservation approaches and technologies while leveraging Federal investment in environmental enhancement and protection, in conjunction with agricultural production.
 Under CIG, Environmental Quality Incentives Program (EQIP) funds are used to award competitive grants to non-Federal governmental or non-governmental organizations, Tribes, or individuals.

 CIG enables NRCS to work with other public and private entities to accelerate technology transfer and adoption of promising technologies and approaches to address some of the Nation's most pressing natural resource concerns.
 CIG will benefit agricultural producers by providing more options for environmental enhancement and compliance with Federal, State, and local regulations.
 The Natural Resources Conservation Service (NRCS) administers CIG.
 The CIG requires a 50-50 match between the agency and the applicant.

-National CIG Program Information
+Additional information can be found at the National CIG Program Information site

 For Archival Purposes Only

 Maryland FY2012 CIG Program Announcement (Request for Proposals - RFP)

 NRCS Field Offices, located in the USDA Service Centers in each Maryland county, can provide additional details and program assistance concerning CIG eligibility requirements, practices, and payments.